-Don’t you just like a cardboard box?
+Don’t you just hate when your tracks sounds like they’re inside a cardboard box?

 Whether it’s a bass drum, your voice or a piano chord, everything seems to be living inside a box.

 I don’t especially enjoy the sounds cardboard boxes make, especially when they’re interfering with my 26” kick drum sound, and I don’t suppose you do either.

 That’s why I want to let you into the secret to deleting that cardboard box preset out of your audio productions once and for all.

 Given that you couldn’t save the sound when you recorded it, or that you were given a lousy recording to mix, you have to try to get rid of unwanted boxiness with some EQ in your mix.